weleoka/Lab2/host/Create_Test_Environment.md

 Save the file and quit Nano.

-Run the init script again
+Run the checksetup.pl script.
+This will attempt to create the database and tables for BugZilla.

-If stuck, here is the hint again:
+If stuck, here is the hint:

 ```bash
 ./checksetup.pl